-Taking a Look at Reno NV Photovoltaic Usage Monitoring
+Reno NV Photovoltaic Usage Monitoring

-Solar Panel Metering Expectations in Reno
+Reno Solar Panel Metering Expectations

 Reno, Nevada/Carson City Net Metering

-NV Energy Net Metering
+NV Energy Net Metering Policy Changes

-The net metering rate is set to decrease after every 80 megawatts of solar has been installed.
-The first tier of 80 megawatts of solar paid solar customers 95 percent of the retail rate.
+The net metering rate decreases after every 80 megawatts of installed solar.
+The first 80 megawatts of solar offered solar customers 95 percent of the retail rate for their excess electricity.
+Now we have reached the last tier, which offers solar customers 75 percent of the retail rate.

 How Your Nevada Solar Inverter Works

-SMA Inverter Monitoring System
+SolarEdge Inverter Monitoring System

-Using the Tesla Powerwall for Backup
+Using the Tesla Powerwall Home Battery

 Tesla Powerwall Specs

 The second option is self-powered.
-In this mode the Powerwall will store solar energy during the day.
+In this mode, the Powerwall will store solar energy during the day.
 It then discharges its stored power at night.

+The cost savings option allows the battery to determine the best time to charge and discharge.
 It determines the best use of the battery from the information in the price schedule.
-You can edit your price schedule on the app when you select the cost savings option.
+Edit the price schedule on the app by selecting the cost savings option.

 Tesla Powerwall Alternative: Solar Backup